Beyond the hype of Hyperloop: An analysis of Elon Musk's proposed transit system

 In summary, these innovations reduce the operating pressure of the air inside the tube to about one-thousandth of atmospheric pressure, or about 100 Pa (0.015 psi).
 This reduces simple air drag to the point that only about 100 kW of motive power is required to overcome the drag at 940 km/h (700 mph).
 Operating a Hyperloop at reduced pressure is not only possible, but practical.
 A streamlined design is still required to minimize drag forces though, as the capsule shape diverts the air in the tube to pass around the sides.

+The rail gun aspect of the proposed Hyperloop is the set of linear electric motors that accelerate or decelerate the capsule at the appropriate times.
+The route chosen for the Hyperloop places capsule restrictions in the various parts of the route.
+The reason for this is because the lateral acceleration experienced by the passengers would become rather uncomfortable at about 0.5 g, and this lateral acceleration becomes greater at larger speeds and for smaller turn radii.
 Musk's team has designed a route that allows three different capsule speeds.
 Near the ends, the velocity is limited to less than about 300 mph (480 km/h).
 In hilly regions where the Hyperloop roughly follows Interstate highways, the capsule speed can be increased to 555 mph (890 km/h).
 Finally, the longest segment follows I-5 up the center of the state requiring only the most gradual of turns, and can allow capsule speeds of 760 mph (1,220 km/h.)
 Remember that the fastest speeds are only accessible because of the air bypass compressor in each capsule.

 The various speed limits require that the Hyperloop operators be able to control the speed of the capsules through a number of accelerations and decelerations.
 This is the role of the linear induction motors.
 The hardest job is the acceleration for the I-5 portion of the route, when the speed must be increased from 300 mph to 760 mph at an acceleration of 1 g.
 This is the accelerator that will be described below, but others would be required in other locations along the route.